JakeC007/JakeC007.github.io/aboutme.md

         <div class="about-intro-text">
           <p style="margin-top: 0;" data-copy="ABOUT-INTRO-1">
-            I study how to make <strong>AI systems safer for young people</strong>.
-I'm a CS PhD researcher at the University of Chicago, working with <a href="https://www.marshini.net/">Marshini Chetty</a> at the <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>, and my work asks three
-            questions: <strong>who controls young people's information</strong>, <strong>how institutions govern AI use</strong>, and <strong>when young people want AI assistance</strong>.
-I combine empirical HCI, computational methods, and legal analysis to guide the design and governance of these systems.
+            I study how to protect <strong>young people's privacy and safety</strong> in technologies they are required to use and those they choose for themselves.
+I'm a CS PhD researcher at the University of Chicago, working with <a href="https://www.marshini.net/">Marshini Chetty</a> at the <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>.
+My research began with schools, where institutions make technology decisions on students' behalf, and now examines how these responsibilities change as young people use AI for schoolwork and personal support.
+I combine human-computer interaction, computational methods, and legal analysis to guide the design and governance of these systems.
           </p>
           <p data-copy="ABOUT-INTRO-2">
-            My research in children's privacy grounds this work in questions about who collects data about children, under what conditions, and with what consequences.
-I examine how privacy protections inform AI governance for minors through rulemaking, EdTech procurement, and district policy.
-This includes asking what a youth-facing AI product's safety claims mean for the data it collects and who is accountable for its use.
-I also organize a <a href="/ai-safety">workshop series on youth AI safety</a> at ACM CHI and ASSETS to bring researchers together to study and inform the design of developmentally safe AI.
+            Children's privacy is where my work started and what connects it.
+In K&ndash;12 schools I studied who collects data about students, under what terms, and what oversight exists.
+These questions become harder to answer when students use AI tools that no adult at their school selected or reviewed, whether for homework or for something personal.
+My current work asks what students expect to happen to that information, how schools write rules for AI, and when teens trust AI for safety advice at all.
+I also organize a <a href="/ai-safety">workshop series on youth AI safety</a> at ACM CHI and ASSETS.
           </p>
         </div>